 Papers on phonon kinetics at the interface \cite{PhonKin, PhonKin2} remain quite rare.

 However, the questions of kinetics are fundamentally important for understanding the phonon heat transport through the interface.
-As it was first shown in Ref. \cite{Can}, if we formally apply the AMM formulae to calculate the Kapitza resistance of some crystallographic plane in an ideal homogeneous crystal, the result would be non zero.
+As it was first shown in Ref. \cite{Can}, formal application of the AMM formulae to calculation of the Kapitza resistance of some crystallographic plane in an ideal homogeneous crystal, produces a non-zero result.
 It is obvious that the correct calculation result should be exactly zero for such an imaginary boundary, on which the reflection of phonons does not occur.
-This paradox was resolved for the first time in Ref.\,\cite{Maas} for the one-dimensional model of two bound harmonic strings, with arguments quite similar to those used to describe electrical resistance of one-dimensional lattices \cite{Landauer}.
+This paradox was resolved for the first time in Ref.\,\cite{Maas} where the one-dimensional model of two bound harmonic strings was used.
+In that research the authors applied the arguments quite similar to those used to describe electrical resistance of one-dimensional lattices \cite{Landauer}.
 It turned out that the source of the paradox is that AMM does not consider a non-equilibrium type of phonon distribution function.
 It is a clear manifestation that the kinetic assumption of the AMM (and also the DMM) is incorrect: the distribution function of phonons incident on the boundary is not an equilibrium distribution function with the corresponding temperature.